Epic Games Store: Storefront and software

-The store at launch had barebones set of features, but Epic plans to develop feature subsets comparable to other digital storefronts.
+The store at launch had a barebones set of features, but Epic plans to develop feature subsets comparable to other digital storefronts.
 Eventually, the storefront will offer user reviews, but this feature will be opt-in by developers to avoid misuse by activities like review bombing.
 Cloud saving was added in August 2019, while preliminary support for achievements and user modifications were added in July 2020.
 Full support for achievements were rolled out in October 2021.
 There are no plans to include internal user forums.
 The storefront will include a ticket-based support system for users to report bugs and technical problems for games to developers, while developers will be encouraged to link to external forums and social channels of their choosing, like Reddit and Discord, in lieu of storefront-tied forums.
 However, a party chat system, similar to features of Discord, will be implemented in 2021 to allow friends to chat while in games supported by the store.
 Information taken from OpenCritic was added to product Store pages in January 2020 to provide users with critical review information.
 The store added a review system in June 2022, and as to fight review bombing, the system is based on randomized polling of users, and with presentation of random subsets of these reviews to storefront pages.

 The store does not have features such as virtual reality headset support, nor is expected to have any "game-shaped features" similar to Steam's trading cards designed to drive sales.

 Cloud saving was introduced on a very limited, game-by-game basis in July 2019, though Epic plans to expand this out after validating the feature.
 In December 2019, Epic gave developers and publishers the option to implement their own in-game storefront for microtransactions and other purchases for a game, while still retaining the option to use the Epic storefront instead.

 Where possible, Epic plans to extend its "Support a Creator" program that it had launched in Fortnite Battle Royale to other games offered on the store.
 With the Support a Creator program, players can opt to indicate a streamer or content creator, selected by Epic based on submitted applications, to support.
 Supported streamers then receive revenue from Epic Games on microtransactions made through the Epic Games Store from the players that supported them, incentivizing these content creators; within Fortnite, creators had received about 5% of the cash value of the microtransactions.

 Following developers discovering that Valve would not allow games on Steam that used blockchain-based elements like cryptocurrency or non-fungible tokens as these items have value outside of Steam, Epic announced that they would allow such games, though this remains part of the review of each game that Epic performs before accepting a game onto its system.